 Speaking of Candy Candy, I actually have a volume of that manga on my bookshelf that was bought while we lived in Japan.
 Unfortunately, it’s in Japanese, so I can’t read it.
 I have to guess what’s going on by looking at the pictures.
 LOL!

-We also had a record with the opening theme song for Gatchaman (better known in the U.S. for its English dub under the title Battle of the Planets).
+We also had a record with the opening theme song for Gatchaman (better known in the United States for its English dub under the title Battle of the Planets).
 A few years back, I learned that one of the records features a character on the cover named Temple the Balloonist.
 This must have been something I saw at the time but have no memory of.
 LOL!

 One of my favorite stories that my dad likes to tell is when he took us to a movie theater in Japan to see the first Star Wars movie, A New Hope.
 There was a decent line, but a movie theater across the street had a much, much longer line for another science fiction film… one of the Space Battleship Yamato films.
 From the timing my dad gives, I believe this would have been for the second Yamato film, Farewell to Space Battleship Yamato In the Name of Love.